neverware/shim-review/README.md

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name: David Sayles
+- Name: Paul Nardini
-- Position: director of software
+- Position: Director of Engineering
-- Email address: dsayles@neverware.com
+- Email address: pnardini@neverware.com
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: https://github.com/neverware/shim-review/blob/master/dsayles.key
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: https://github.com/neverware/shim-review/blob/master/pnardini.key

 -------------------------------------------------------------------------------
 What upstream shim tag is this starting from: